 Nowadays the remaining druggies revolving around Ponce & Boulevard generally know not to come into the residential area, and to keep a low profile otherwise.
 We did this in part with “unwanted” posters placed in strategic places, and aggressively court-watched those not keeping a low profile (like Andrew Arnett and Jackie Sue Hunter).
 They know that they will stay in prison for their maximum prison sentence, and not make parole, if we find out about them getting arrested for something.

-Group II: Trans Prostitute Gang - These are the trans prostitutes appearing in the southwest portion of the MPSA service area on a nightly basis.
+Group II: Trans Prostitute culture - These are the trans prostitutes appearing in the southwest portion of the MPSA service area on a nightly basis.
+We estimate this pool of criminals to be around 100, with about 20-25 specific individuals currently active in this pattern of street crime.
 Street prostitution is a foundational characteristic of this segment of the watchlist, but they engage in other criminal activity too.
 Of all the street criminals, their banding together for criminal purposes makes them most cohesive of our street criminal categories.
 By comparison, the individuals in the other groupings tend to be solitary offenders.
 Prostitution in a residential area, combined with their gang-like modus operandi, makes this group particularly problematic.
 Of all the criminal groupings, the trans prostitutes have budged the least and remain dead-set on maintaining the southwest portion of our service area as their territory.
 Their presence also compounds the problems inflicted by Group III (below).
 More about the trans prostitute gang in our latest prostitution report.